(1) How do links between individual-level variation (e.g., size, stage, genotypic, reproductive mode) and parasites influence:

 This mix of theory helps to disentangle results that often arise through complex feedbacks and indirect effects.

-Currently, I am working with Dr. Cressler to add in an adaptive dynamics approach to understand how feedbacks between host resources and stage structure influence host populations dynamics and parasite evolution.
+Currently, I am working with Clay Cressler to use adaptive dynamics to understand how feedbacks between host resources and stage structure influence host populations dynamics and parasite evolution.

 What do the stage structure and stability of host populations have in common?
 They are both parasite-mediated